NarrativeTrack: Evaluating Entity-Centric Reasoning for Narrative Understanding: Experiments

-In contrast, GPT-4o attains the highest overall performance (72.27\%), consistently outperforming all open-source baselines.
-Yet, even a strong proprietary model shows limitations in reliably maintaining entity-level continuity, a core capability for narrative video understanding.
-Further analysis confirms that \data requires genuine multimodal grounding rather than reliance on language priors: removing visual inputs reduces GPT-4o accuracy by 30.52\%, approaching the random baseline, while reversing video frames drastically lowers performance on the entity change ordering task from 51.2\% to 6.1\% (Table~\ref{tab:baseline}).
+In contrast, GPT-4o attains the highest overall performance (70.97\%) under the same frame density, consistently outperforming all open-source baselines.
+Increasing the number of input frames to 128 further improves its average performance.
+Yet, even this strong proprietary model shows limitations in maintaining robust entity-level continuity over extended narratives.
+Further analysis confirms that \data requires genuine multimodal grounding rather than reliance on language priors: removing visual inputs reduces GPT-4o accuracy by 30.52\%, approaching the random baseline, while reversing video frames drastically lowers performance on the entity change ordering task from 51.2\% to 6.1\% (Table~\ref{tab:baseline}), demonstrating the necessity of correct temporal reasoning.
 These findings confirm that narrative understanding is a core unsolved challenge, emphasizing the need for MLLMs that can jointly model fine-grained visual perception, temporal consistency, and entity-centric reasoning over extended video contexts.